ksubileau/color-thief-php/README.md

 You can pass an additional argument (`$quality`) to adjust the calculation accuracy of the dominant color.
 1 is the highest quality settings, 10 is the default.
 But be aware that there is a trade-off between quality and speed/memory consumption !
 If the quality settings are too high (close to 1) relative to the image size (pixel counts), it may **exceed the memory limit** set in the PHP configuration (and computation will be slow).

+You can also pass another additional argument (`$area`) to specify a rectangular area in the image in order to get dominant colors only inside this area.
+This argument must be an associative array with the following keys :
+- `$area['x']` : The x-coordinate of the top left corner of the area.
+Default to 0.
+- `$area['y']` : The y-coordinate of the top left corner of the area.
+Default to 0.
+- `$area['w']` : The width of the area.
+Default to the width of the image minus x-coordinate.
+- `$area['h']` : The height of the area.
+Default to the height of the image minus y-coordinate.

 ###Build a color palette from an image